 Oh, on a side note, you'll be getting several first looks at the all new Nitrous Outlet Plate Kit Nitrous System designed specifically for 2011-2014 5.0L Mustangs.
 And yes, it does fit with the Boss Intake just fine.

 First, remove your intake cover.
 This is done by simply pulling up on the cover and unsnapping it.

 Second, remove your inlet tube.
 This Mustang was already equipped with a Steeda CAI, so we simply loosened a couple of clamps, disconnected the sound tube and PCV tube, and pulled it free of the car.
 Just to get the PCV tube out of the way, we removed it from the valve cover as well.

 We then removed the breather tube that runs from the RH valve cover to the intake manifold.

 After that, we pulled the throttle body loose and let it hang out of the way.
 You can fully remove it from the car, but because of the nitrous system on this one, we just let it hang out because it looked comfortable.

 Next, we pulled the purge valve off of the intake.
 This is the part that requires all the Boss specific stuff to properly locate.
 Well, at least that is what was being said.
 No says I. We'll cover the cheap fix here in a bit.

-On each side of the intake you'll see 2 nuts holding down plastic brackets, and on the driver’s side, the brake booster vacuum tube.
-Remove those and set the brackets to the side and pull the vacuum tube free.
+On each intake side, you'll see 2 nuts holding down plastic brackets and the brake booster vacuum tube on the driver’s side.
+Remove those, set the brackets to the side, and pull the vacuum tube free.